 The Merchants 1688 is a bar and restaurant located in a Grade II listed building in the historic Castle quarter of Lancaster.

 Originally a warehouse, the building dates from the 18th Century and evidence of its use has been found in directories from 1852, declaring Richard Hinde as a wine and spirit merchant.
 Small traces of this name can also be found painted around the stones of the building.
-The Merchants bar is located in the large stone barrel vaulted cellars of 29 Castle Hill; local myths talk of these vaults leading to trap doors in the Castle.
+The Merchants is located in the large stone barrel vaulted cellars of 29 Castle Hill; local myths talk of these vaults leading to trap doors in the Castle.

 HPA were delighted to assist The Merchants with their recent refurbishments and designed a bespoke bar with storage areas.
-The design of the bar focused on creating an attractive focal point that is in keeping with the history of the building but still provides the “wow factor” and a contrast between old and new.
+The design of the bar focused on creating an attractive focal point that is in keeping with the history of the building, but still provides the “wow factor” and a contrast between old and new.

-Photos courtesy of Merchants 1688.
+Photos: Merchants 1688.

 Click here to visit The Merchants 1688.
 To contact HPA about enquiries, click below.